mostafa-mahmoud/chatgpt-wide-evaluation/README.md

 # ChatGPT Wide Evaluation

-This repository provides the splits of the datasets used in the publication below.
+This repository provides the code and the splits of the datasets used in the publication below.

 Please cite our work upon use, and check and abide by the respective licenses of the datasets below, and cite their respective work.
 The splits of the datasets for Personality, Aspect-based problems, and emotions rankings are identical to the originally provided splits in these datasets.